solid/authorization-panel/wac-ucr/uc-survey.md

 piloted scenarios)
 * 0 csarven: it depends on the environment of the application.
 * +1 jaxoncreed:
+* im a little unclear on this case

 ### Limiting application access while not acting as resource controller
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-client-constraints

 * 0 csarven: A bit of a low-level server-side plumbing.
 Unclear how an application (like [ap]) may want/need to set a policy as such.
+* KaiGilb: im a little unclear on this case

 ## Privacy